shiomar1108/InterviewNotes/EmbeddedC/Notas_IKM.md

 ## Hardware Related:
+### Power Consumption:
+- Use power mode to reduce power usage.
+- Lowering CPU Clock speed.
+- Turn off periferal when not used.
 ### Clock Speed:
 - f (Hz) = 1/ T(s)
   - ``` 1 / (0.018) = 55.5Hz ```
 ### Duty-Cycle:
 - Time High / Total period * 100
   - 20ms / 50ms * 100 = 40%
+### Pull-up resistor:
+- Use to keep an unused input pin a high value.
+### Pull-down resistor:
+- Use to keep an unused input pin a low value.
 ### Signal Processing:
 - High-Pass filter: remove low-frequency signals.
 - Low-Pass filter: Allow only lower than the cutoff frequency.
 - Increasing sample rate and apply filtering to the digitized signal could solve some issues.
+- To collect data in parallel and in sync -> User timmers (to coordinate the collection in sync) and DMA
 ### Embedded Systems Periferals:
 - Serial Communication Interfaces (SCI) like RS-232, RS-422, RS-485, etc.
 - Synchronous Serial Communication Interface like I2C, SPI, SSC, and ESSI.